 There are many costs associated with surrogacy.
 The most obvious cost is the fee that the surrogate mother charges for her services.
 This fee can range from a few thousand dollars to tens of thousands of dollars, depending on the country in which the surrogacy is taking place.

-There are numerous other expenses related to surrogacy in addition to the surrogate mother’s fee.
+There are numerous other cost of surrogacy Ireland in addition to the surrogate mother’s fee.
 These costs can include medical expenses, legal fees, and travel expenses.
 All of these costs can add up quickly, and can often be quite expensive.

 It is important to be aware of the costs associated with a surrogacy before deciding to go through with the process.
 It is also important to have a good understanding of what these costs will cover, and what expenses may be unexpected.
 By doing so, you can ensure you are fully prepared for the financial commitment of surrogacy.